Skip to content

 5. Industrial lofts: Experiment with unexpected pops of bright color against neutral backgrounds.

 Remember to consider the existing elements in your home.
 Colors should complement, not clash with, your overall design aesthetic.
-In a traditional home, for example, you might use bold colors in smaller doses.
+In a traditional home, you might use bold colors in smaller doses.
 In a modern home, you could be more adventurous with large color blocks.

 Don't forget about trim and ceiling colors.
 They can greatly impact how wall colors are perceived.